 Thank you in advance your donation, from the Cats Limited team.

-We also have Cats Limited tote bags for $3.50 and “Because cats are not small dogs” t-shirts available for purchase.
-The t-shirts are currently on sale for $20, with a portion of these purchases going towards “The Sherwin Fund”.
+We also have Cats Limited reusable tote bags for $3.50 and “Because cats are not small dogs” neon green t-shirts available for purchase.
+The t-shirts are currently on sale for $20, with a portion of the purchase going towards “The Sherwin Fund”.

-Limited t-shirt quantities available…We currently have unisex crew necks and women’s v-necks available for purchase in the hospital.
-Only a few sizes left.
+Limited t-shirt quantities available…We only have a few women’s v-necks available for purchase in the hospital.
+Only small or medium sizes left.
 Get them while you can!
+They make great gifts!

 Meet The Sherwin Fund Cats